PolyArch/cs259/index.md

 For example, we will learn how applications exhibit different forms of instruction-level parallelism, and how these are exploited with concurrent execution, even though the OS remains completely oblivious.
-We will study evolution of ISAs, how VLSI technology has influenced processor design, and the importance of locality in developing efficient memory systems.
+We will study evolution of ISAs, how VLSI technology has influenced processor design, how modern out-of-order pipelines work, and how locality is exploited in to create efficient memory systems.

-This course will also emphasize evaluation methods, including simulation and anaytical modeling, and will teach the use through homeworks and projects with gem5.
+This course will also emphasize evaluation methods, including simulation and anaytical modeling, and will teach the use through homeworks with gem5.
+The final will also typically involve gem5.

 ### Prerequisites

-It is recommended that you have taken the equivalent of cs151b.
+It is recommended that you have taken the equivalent of UCLA's CS151b.
+Expected background includes basic knowledge of ISAs and architecture principles, hardware pipelines, and operating systems.
+Ie. if push comes to shove, it is expected that you could design a simple low-performance processor.

+All of that said, we will spend time going in depth on background/review during the first two-or-so weeks to build a foundation for more advanced architetcure concepts.

+### News

+* <span style="color:blue">This is a preliminary Website: Don't believe anything until class begins. : ) </span>
+* Office hours on Wed.
+Oct.
+10th/17th are from 10:00am to 11:00am instead.

 [//]: # (this is a random comment  .... [recruiting page]({{site.baseurl}}/08-recruiting/)  )